Utilities

 </div>

-The above example creates three equal-width columns on tablet, desktop, and widescreen devices using our predefined grid classes.
-Those columns are centered in the page with the parent grid-container
+This example code creates three equal-width columns on tablet, desktop, and widescreen devices by using our predefined grid classes.
+Those columns are centered in the page with the parent grid-container container.

 Containers, rows, and columns